raceintospace/raceintospace/README.md

 project files.
 Literally every dependency will be downloaded and compiled automatically.

-For example (assuming code cloned in to c:\raceintospace) Change to "c:\" md raceintospace-build cd raceintospace-build cmake ..\raceintospace
+For example (assuming code cloned in to c:\raceintospace):

+    # Change to "c:\"
+    md raceintospace-build
+    cd raceintospace-build
+    cmake ..\raceintospace

-Start Visual Studio by opening "raceintospace.sln" Right-click "ALL_BUILD" and choose "Build"  (Everything will download and install) Right-click on "Race Into Space" and choose "Set as startup project" Right-click on "Race Into Space" and choose "Properties" Open "Configuration Properties" and choose "Output Directory" and set it to the path for "raceintospace-build\local\bin" Click on "Debugging" and edit "Environment".
+- Start Visual Studio by opening "raceintospace.sln".
+- Right-click "ALL_BUILD" and choose "Build"  (Everything will download and install)
+- Right-click on "Race Into Space" and choose "Set as startup project"
+- Right-click on "Race Into Space" and choose "Properties"
+- Open "Configuration Properties" and choose "Output Directory" and set it to the path for "raceintospace-build\local\bin"
+- Click on "Debugging" and edit "Environment".
 Add:
    BARIS_DATA=[path to raceintospace\data]
    BARIS_SAVE=.\save